Michigan Tunnel Of Trees M-119

 Stopping to visit some of the many attractions along the way, however, makes it easy to spend three hours or longer on this stretch of road.

 No matter the season, the best time to visit the Tunnel of Trees is during the middle of the week because there’s less traffic on the road.
-Look out for slow drivers and cyclists as you enjoy the scenery.
+Watch for slower drivers and cyclists as you enjoy the scenery.

-20 Places to Visit Along M-119 Heritage Scenic Byway in Northern Michigan
+20 Must-Stop Destinations Along the M-119 Heritage Scenic Byway

 Whether you enter the Tunnel of Trees from the north (Cross Village) or the south (Harbor Springs), there is plenty to do and see along the way.
 While our list is not comprehensive, we’ve highlighted a few of our favorite stops along the way, starting from the north end in Cross Village.